marwahaha/biscottiCFG/README.md

 | **`MOUSE5` (top thumb button)**		| Disguise Weapon 2	| Disguise Weapon 1		| Disguise Weapon 1 |
 | **`MOUSE4` (bottom thumb button)**	| Disguise Weapon 3	| Disguise Weapon 3		| Disguise Weapon 2 |

 This script relies on the release of the button to bring you back to your current weapon, but because it happens so quickly, sometimes something goes wrong and it might not actually switch your disguise weapon properly.
-You shouldn't end up with a different *actual* weapon, but the disguise weapon might not be what you wnated all the time, so in those cases, you'd have to press the button multiple times to get the desired disguise weapon.
+You shouldn't end up with a different *actual* weapon, but the disguise weapon might not be what you wanted all the time, so in those cases, you'd have to press the button multiple times to get the desired disguise weapon.
 To combat this I've also written a version that instead relies on `wait` to make sure that all commands happen in the right order at a set pace as opposed to tying it to you releasing the button.
 The problem is that `wait` is inherently unreliable at timing since it's tied to your own framerate.
 Because of this I've disabled the `wait` version by default, but you can enable it in the config.
 The exact timing values depend on your framerate, and if the timing is off and you press the button too quickly, then you could end up with the wrong weapon equipped which is way worse than just the wrong disguise weapon.

 Back to the config features!
 If you hold `ALT` while using the `mousewheel` it will also change the disguise weapon alongside your own weapon.
 It also makes the mousewheel cycle around at 1 and 3, i.e. when you scroll down on 3, it goes to 1, and when you scroll up at 1, it goes to 3.
 This is not the normal behaviour.
 Use this to make your disguise more believable by changing weapons a lot more than other spies would.
 OIr not, it's kind of impractical to do because you can't attack at all and might even lose track of what weapon you have out, but it's kind of cool, and it's fun using this to mess with people at the setup gate.